 Filzmoos Balloon Night

-Hammerweise the same evening is a completely different scene.
-The field is crowded with people, the spicy smell of gluewein wafts in the air and stalls are selling iced gingerbread and small Austrian chocolate covered cakes.
+After spending the afternoon in the Filzmoos ski area we headed back to Hammerweise in the evening.
+A completely different scene awaits us.
+The field is crowded with people, the spicy smell of gluewein wafts in the air and stalls are selling iced gingerbread and small chocolate covered cakes and Lebkuchen biscuits.
 The ink-black skies are clear and speckled with stars and it’s very cold but the balloons, back from their travels, are casting a warm glow as they take turns to light up in time to the music.
+This has got to be one of the best things to do in Salzburg in winter.

 In the blackness of the field random balloons would suddenly light up like light giant lightbulbs as blasts of flaming gas are fired into them.
 They were a bit hit and miss to photograph because I had no idea which one would light up next!